Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 This observing role allows things within us to revert to what’s natural without our volition.

-Anything we do to try to change or improve our breathing will ultimately lead to something unnatural.
+Any attempt to change or improve our breathing will ultimately lead to something unnatural.

 Why?
 Because it’s coming from the mind’s prior conditioning, which is always unnatural.
 The Taoists call it “mundane conditioning.”

-So I’ll keep referring back to the principle of Wu Wei as it’s essential if you want to return to proper breathing.
+So I’ll keep referring back to the principle of Wu Wei, as it’s essential if you want to return to proper breathing.

 Principle #1: Quiet Your Breath